rodcochran/rqx/benchmarks/0.1.4/report.md

 ![Throughput at concurrency=100](throughput.png)

-At concurrency=100, rqx serves 19,723 RPS — 29% above httpr, 69% above aiohttp, and ~45× above httpx (httpx's number is anomalously low; see Limitations).
+At concurrency=100, rqx serves 19,723 RPS — 29% above httpr, 69% above aiohttp, and ~45× above httpx (httpx's per-request cost here is its pool bookkeeping; see Limitations).

 Median RPS across 5 runs at each concurrency.
 Spread is min–max as a percentage of the median.